Beyond Outerplanarity: Outer k -Planar Graphs

 \begin{theorem} Each outer $k$-planar graph has separation number at most $2k+3$. \end{theorem}

 \begin{proof} Consider an outer $k$-planar drawing.
-If the graph has an edge that cuts $[\frac{n}{3}, \frac{2n}{3}]$ vertices to one side, we can use this edge to obtain a balanced separator of size at most $k+2$, i.e., by choosing the endpoints of this edge and a vertex cover of the edges crossing it.
-So, suppose no such edge exists.
-Consider a pair of vertices $(a,b)$ such that the line $ab$ divides the drawing into left and right sides having an almost equal number of vertices (with a difference at most one).
+If the graph contains an edge~$e$ that splits off at least $n/3$ and at most $2n/3$ vertices to one side, we can use~$e$ to obtain a balanced separator of size at most $k+2$: take the endpoints of~$e$ and a vertex cover of the edges that cross~$e$.
+Thus, in the following we assume that no such edge exists.

+Consider a pair of vertices $a$ and $b$ such that the \emph{line} through $ab$ divides the drawing into left and right sides having an almost equal number of vertices (with a difference of at most one).
 If the edges which cross the line $ab$ also mutually cross each other, there can be at most $k$ of them.
 Thus, we again have a balanced separator of size at most $k+2$.
-So, it remains to consider the case when we have a pair of edges that cross the line~$ab$, but do not cross each other.
+So assume now that there is a pair of edges that cross the line~$ab$, but do not cross each other.
 We call such a pair of edges \emph{parallel}.
 We now pick a pair of parallel edges in a specific way.
-Starting from~$b$, let $b_l$ be the first vertex along the boundary in clockwise direction such that there is an edge $b_lb_l'$ that crosses the line $ab$.
-Symmetrically, starting from~$a$, let $a_r$ be the first vertex along the boundary in clockwise direction such that there is an edge $a_ra_r'$ that crosses the line $ab$; see Fig.~\ref{fig:bs}~(left).
-Note that the edges $a_ra_r'$ and~$b_lb_l'$ are either identical or parallel.
-In the former case, we see that all other edges crossing the line $ab$ must also cross the edge $a_ra_r' = b_lb_l'$, and as such there are again at most $k$ edges crossing the line $ab$.
+Starting from~$b$, let $b'$ be the first vertex along the boundary in clockwise direction such that there is an edge $b'b''$ that crosses the line $ab$.
+Symmetrically, starting from~$a$, let $a'$ be the first vertex along the boundary in clockwise direction such that there is an edge $a'a''$ that crosses the line $ab$; see Fig.~\ref{fig:aabb}.
+Note that the edges $a'a''$ and~$b'b''$ are either identical or parallel.
+In the former case, we see that all other edges crossing the line $ab$ must also cross the edge $a'a'' = b'b''$, and hence there are at most $k$ edges crossing the line~$ab$.
 In the latter case, there are two subcases that we treat below.
-For two vertices $u$ and $v$, let $[u,v]$ be the set of vertices that starts with $u$ and, going clockwise, ends with~$v$.
-Let $(u, v)=[u, v]\setminus \{u, v\}$.